 Info-packed and engaging videos are a great way to get the word out about your brand.
 Luckily, the recording process has evolved so much over the last decade that recording videos has become easier than ever before.
 You can easily make videos for any audience on any budget, no fancy equipment necessary.
-Forget about the fancy studio lighting because you can start recording right here at your desk, all you need is your webcam!
+Forget about the fancy studio lighting.
+You can start recording right here at your desk, all you need is your webcam!

-In this post, we’ll introduce you to a few things that will really enhance the quality of your webcam recording while keeping your viewers’ eyes glued to the screen.
+In this post, we’ll introduce you to a few things that will really enhance the quality of your webcam videos while keeping your viewers’ eyes glued to the screen.

-The way you present yourself on camera is important but your message is what will be decisive factor of your video.
+The way you present yourself on camera is important but your message is what will be the ultimate deciding factor.
 It’s also a good idea to scout your location ahead of time.
 If you’re recording in your office, pick a place where there’s no noise or people walking around you.
 That way, the recipient of your video message can only concentrate on you.
-If you’re recording outside with your mobile phone, choose a place that is representable and professional looking.
-You don’t need a fancy studio, but be sure to take the viewer’s point of view into consideration before hitting the “record” button.
+If you’re recording outside with your mobile phone, choose a place that is professional looking.
+You don’t need a photo studio, but be sure to take the viewer’s point of view into consideration before hitting the “record” button.

 Looking at our computer screens has become so natural that when we record videos, looking into the camera seems abnormal.
 To make your audience feel like you are talking to them, we recommend looking into the webcam.
 This makes the video so much more personal and engaging.
 Other than looking into the camera, the easiest thing you can do to make your video look better is to fix your framing.
 Be sure to position yourself in the center of the frame, with your eyes between the top and middle third of the screen.